How to deal with mortgage arrears

 Money Saving Expert has more information on what is offered by different lenders.

-Use the energy comparison tool from Citizens Advice to search for a cheaper deals on gas and electricity.
+Switching supplier might also save you money.
+Use the energy comparison tool from Citizens Advice to search for cheaper deals on gas and electricity.

 You might not be able to change suppliers if you owe money to your current supplier.